-- 1 5 days in Consequences Room from 8.40am 4:10pm
+- 1 5 days in Consequences Room from 8.45am 2.30 / 3.30pm

 - Abusive language to others

 - Fighting

-- Defiant behaviour
+- · Defiant behaviour

 A meeting will be held at some point during the C6 between parents, student, HOY and SLT link.
-This could be on the first morning of the C6 or at any point during this.
+This could be on the first morning of the C6 from 8.25am or at any point.
 A student cannot return to lessons until this meeting has taken place.
 Where appropriate other members of staff may attend the meeting or will hold restorative conversations with the student to resolve issues before a return to the classroom.